 Take a family member or friend along, if possible, to help you remember the information you're given.

 For dermatomyositis, questions to ask your doctor include:

 - Are my symptoms likely to change over time?

-- What kind of tests might I need?
-Are any special preparations required?
+- What tests might I need?
+Are special preparations required?

 - Are treatments available for my condition?
 What treatments do you recommend?